frankcaron/SalesforceMobileSDK-Templates/README.md

 # Running The Baked App

 1. Run the .workspace file in `mobileFlowEmbedTest/platforms/ios`
-2. Change the build target in the selector to the right of the play / stop buttons on XCode to `yourAppName`
+2. Change the build target in the selector to the right of the play / stop buttons on XCode to `mobileFlowEmbedTest`
 3. Build and see your magic app

 # Instructions To Create Your Own App With This Repo